-The HBU or LBU Manager is the senior manager responsible for HSE and they make sure that:
+The HBU or LBU Manager is the senior Responsible Manager for HSE/SA and they make sure that:

-- Visible management leadership and involvement is provided. - A formal HSE management system in compliance with ABB's requirements is implemented, maintained and subject to effective monitoring. - Resources are provided to minimize or eliminate identified risks. - If there are several ABB entities (LPGs, LBUs or BUs) at the same customer site, the involved ABB entities agree on who is the "Lead Manager" at the site. - Conduct SOTs.
+- Visible management leadership and involvement is provided. - A formal HSE/SA management system in compliance with ABB's requirements is implemented, maintained and subject to effective monitoring. - Resources are provided to minimize or eliminate identified risks. - If there are several ABB entities (LPGs, LBUs or BUs) at the same customer site, the involved ABB entities agree on who is the "Lead Manager" at the site. - Conduct SOTs.

-HBU or LBU HSE Manager
+HBU or LBU HSE/SA Manager

-The HSE Manager is accountable to the HBU or LBU Manager and shall:
+The HSE/SA Manager is accountable to the Responsible (LBL) Manager and shall:

-- Make sure that safe working practices and programs are maintained throughout the organization. - Monitor compliance with HSE requirements and assist line managers in non-conformance issue handling. - Develop and implement HSE management strategy, plans and objectives. - Conduct HSE assessments and SOTs.
+- Make sure that safe working practices and programs are maintained throughout the organization. - Monitor compliance with HSE/SA requirements and assist line managers in non-conformance issue handling. - Develop and implement HSE/SA management strategy, plans and objectives. - Conduct HSE/SA assessments and SOTs.